ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-08-the-first-150-days-of-van-life.md

 ## Being more outgoing

-In Berlin I usually didn't approach the next random stranger on the street and started a conversation.
-Instead I made plans with my friends and mostly ignored all the unknown people around me.
+In Berlin, I usually didn't approach the next random stranger on the street and started a conversation.
+Instead, I made plans with my friends and mostly ignored all the unknown people around me.
 Even if I would pay attention to these strangers, they mostly seemed busy or tired from work.

 When I leave my van after work and go to the beach, I usually meet relaxed and open-minded people: vacationers, travelers, surfers, hippies.
 They don't seem to be stressed and everyone has interesting stories to tell.
 No stranger is surprised if I approach them out of the blue and say "hi".
 It's normal.
 I definitely get more in touch with new people than I did before my trip.